kindofwhat/playground-1hez1o33/speed-of-innovation.md

 # Speed of Innovation

 Java has gone through a major ramp up regarding speed of innovation.
-Currently Java is releasing a new major version of the JVM every 6 months.
+Currently Java is releasing a new major version of the Java language every 6 months.

 This is good news for all java developers, but there is one Problem: most businesses are not able to keep up with that speed, and therefore most businesses are still on JVM 8 (or even older versions).